|Average train duration||12 h 15 min|

 Deutsche Bahn (DB) is the main operator of train services in Germany, making on average 40, 000 journeys per day.
 A special feature of Deutsche Bahn is its wide range of ticket types, savings offers including Super Saver, Saver, and Flexible fares and discount cards like the Bahncard 25, 50 and 100, which you can also use for your train between Milan and Brussels.
 DB uses different types of trains such as the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn) on its routes, which differ in terms of comfort and the time required to travel.
 For example, while toilets are standard amenities, services like an onboard restaurant or free WiFi are only available on certain trains.

-Travel by train between Milan, Italy and Brussels, Belgium is: Partially open.
+Travel between Milan, Italy and Brussels, Belgium by train is: Fully open.

-The above information was last checked on 24/01/2022.
-Remember to check the latest COVID-19 travel safety regulations for your train between Milan and Brussels closer to your date of departure here.
+The information above was last checked on 28/07/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Milan and Brussels before travelling.

-Entry into Italy is allowed for: Entry is partially open for citizens and permanent residents of Belgium
+Reentry to Italy is allowed for: Entry is fully open for citizens and permanent residents of Belgium

 The government of Italy has imposed these measures to reduce the spread of COVID-19: